Story by: Maggie Roetker on July 1, 2020

 Sports drinks will replace electrolytes lost in sweat after strenuous exercise.
 In addition to rehydration after strenuous activity, a glass of chocolate milk will help refuel with a good blend of carbohydrates and protein.

-James A. Tavelli, M.D., pediatrician with Norton Children’s Medical Associates – Okolona, suggests the following guidelines for minimum daily water intake (1 cup = 8 ounces):
+James A. Tavelli, M.D., pediatrician with Norton Children’s Medical Group – Okolona, suggests the following guidelines for minimum daily water intake (1 cup = 8 ounces):

 • Children ages 4 to 13: 5 to 8 cups